CP1404/Practicals/prac_06/README.md

 > [!IMPORTANT]
 > Take testing seriously.
-> If your code prints "Expected 100.
-Got 102" then something is wrong!
+> If your code prints `Expected 100.
+Got 102` then something is wrong!
-> You need to notice when your tests fail and fix the problem.
+> You need to notice when your tests fail so that you can fix the problem.
 > The problem is either the code, or the tests.

 Now write a program with at least enough code to test that the last two methods work as expected.
 To test `get_age()`, you could test that the above example guitar does indeed output 100 as expected.
-Here's some sample output for testing two guitars where the second is called Another Guitar and has year=2013:
+Here's some sample output for testing two guitars where the second is called Another Guitar and has year=2013 and the code was run in 2022.
+**DO NOT** match this output exactly, since it's no longer 2022!
+You code should 'work'.

     Gibson L-5 CES get_age() - Expected 100.
 Got 100
     Another Guitar get_age() - Expected 9.
 Got 9